About our Bells

 Before the completion of the tower, three bells were hung at the level of the current belfry floor, consisting of two bells cast in 1866, originally part of the ring at Old St Paul's, and the Francis bell, given in memory of Francis Dillon Bell and Francis Henry Dillon Bell.
 They hung there for many years until the funds were raised to build the tower to its current height.
 The Dean at the time, James Thomas, was very enthusiastic about the bells and decided 14 were needed, making it the biggest ring of bells in New Zealand!

-The bells were finally installed in 1983-1984 and rung for the first time at the dedication service on Easter Sunday 1984.
-The old bells now make up numbers 4-8, 10, 11 of the current ring.
+The bells were finally installed in 1983-1984 and rung for the first time at the dedication service on Easter Sunday, 1984.
+The old bells now make up numbers 4-8, 10, and 11 of the current ring.
 The Extra Treble, 1-3, flat Sixth, 9 and 12 were newly-cast bells.
-A maximum of 12 bells (tuned to D) can be rung at once, with the additional bells forming as sharps and flats, enabling a lighter ring of 10 (tuned to G) to be rung.
+A maximum of 12 bells (tuned to D) can be rung at once.
+The extra treble and flat sixth are not part of the main ring of 12, but act as the two extra notes required to enable a lighter ring of 10 (tuned to G) to be rung.

-In addition to the ring of fourteen, there are 2 additional bells hanging at the cathedral.
-The first of these is the "Bell of Remembrance", a service bell which hangs 'dead' at the front of the cathedral, under a turret roof high above the main entrance.
-It was originally cast by John Taylor & Co, as the treble of a set of three for St John the Evangelist in Eastbourne, Sussex, in England.
-This church was badly damaged in the blitz, but luckily the bells had been hung in a separate campanile which was not touched.
-To fund for restoration of the church, 2 of the bells were sold off.
+In addition to the ring of fourteen, two additional bells hang at the cathedral.
+The first of these is the "Bell of Remembrance", a service bell that hangs "dead" at the front of the cathedral, under a turret roof high above the main entrance.
+It was originally cast by John Taylor & Co. as the treble of a set of three for St John the Evangelist in Eastbourne, Sussex, in England.
+This church was severely damaged in the Blitz, but fortunately, the bells had been hung in a separate campanile, which remained untouched.
+To fund the restoration of the church, two of the bells were sold.
 The tenor was sent to St David's Cathedral in Hobart to be used as the tenor of the ring of ten, and the middle bell remained at St John's, leaving behind the treble.
-Timothy Hurd purchased it from the Whitechapel Bellfoundry as they had done the removal work and donated it as part of the Cathedral completion campaign.
+Timothy Hurd purchased it from the Whitechapel Bell Foundry, as they had done the removal work and donated it as part of the Cathedral completion campaign.
 It is rung today via an Electromagnetic hammer.
+The other is a Ship's bell from the barge Indemnity, which sailed between England and New Zealand in the 19th century.
+It is on display in the nave.

 You can read more about the bells by following the links below: